Chamil1983/FE102M-Energy-Monitor/README.md

 ***

-We value our Customers, Users of our designs and STEM Communities, all over the World .
-Should you have any other questions, or feedback to share to others, please feel free to:
+We value our Customers, Users of our designs, and STEM Communities, all over the World.
+Should you have any other questions, or feedback to share with others, please feel free to:

-***Chamil Vithanage, Microcode Embedded Soloutions, Australia.***
+***Chamil Vithanage, Microcode Embedded Solutions, Australia.***

 Electronics Engineer | Software Developer | R&D Support | RF Engineering | Product Certification and Testing